Man found dead two days after Washington Park fire

-A body was found two days after an extra-alarm fire Saturday morning in the South Side Washington Park neighborhood.
+A man was found dead two days after an extra-alarm fire Saturday morning in the South Side Washington Park neighborhood.

 The fire was first reported at 6:45 a.m.
 Saturday in a building in the 5800 block of South Prairie, according to Chicago Fire Department Cmdr.
 Walter Schroeder.
 It was upgraded to a second alarm at 7:01 a.m.

 The fire caused extensive damage to one building and also spread to an adjacent building, Schroeder said.

-It took more than four hours for crews to completely extinguish the fire.
-The cause has not yet been determined, but the Chicago Police Bomb and Arson Unit is assisting the fire department with the investigation.
+It took more than four hours for crews to completely extinguish the fires.

+The fire department was aware that one man who stayed in the building had not been seen since the blaze, Fire Media Affairs Director Larry Langford said Tuesday morning.

+A meeting had been scheduled for noon Monday between the insurance company, the city’s Department of Buildings and the building owner to decide what to do about the structure.

-The body of a man in his 40s was discovered Monday morning when the blaze rekindled, according to the fire department.
-He remained unidentified as of Tuesday morning, according to the Cook County medical examiner’s office.
+The man remained unidentified as of Tuesday morning, according to the Cook County medical examiner’s office.
+An autopsy Tuesday did not rule on his cause and manner of death pending further investigation.

-Officials think the fire started in a vacant building and then spread next door, where five adults and three families were displaced from their homes, according to Red Cross spokeswoman Carolyn Moretti.
+Five adults and three families were displaced from their homes, according to Red Cross spokeswoman Carolyn Moretti.

-According to Mimi Simon, spokeswoman for the city’s Department of Buildings, it wasn’t the first fire to erupt in the vacant building this summer.
-It also went up in flames in late August, and is now most likely slated to be demolished.
+According to Mimi Simon, spokeswoman for the Department of Buildings, it wasn’t the first fire to erupt in the vacant building this summer.
+It also went up in flames in late August, and will most likely be slated for demolition.

 Simon said that after the second fire, “the damage is extensive and we are bidding it out as a demolition.”